Aseelsamer/reading-notes4/readme15.md

 Searching a BST
 Searching a BST can be done quickly, because all you do is compare the node you are searching for against the root of the tree or sub-tree.
 If the value is smaller, you only traverse the left side.
 If the value is larger, you only traverse the right side.

+Big O
+The Big O time complexity of a Binary Search Tree’s insertion and search operations is O(h), or O(height).
+In the worst case, we will have to search all the way down to a leaf, which will require searching through as many nodes as the tree is tall.
+In a balanced (or “perfect”) tree, the height of the tree is log(n).
+In an unbalanced tree, the worst case height of the tree is n.

+The Big O space complexity of a BST search would be O(1).
+During a search, we are not allocating any additional space.